sonos-web/sonos-web/README.md

 [Check out the following Youtube video](https://youtu.be/0q8Z-XV81Z4) to see a brief demo of the system in use. (v0.5.2)

 ## Features
-Sonos Web is a developing project and is not yet full-featured.
-Here are some of the currently available features:
+Sonos Web is a developing project and is not yet feature complete.
+If you would like to see a feature developed, please [open an issue](https://github.com/Villarrealized/sonos-web/issues/new).

  * Music Library
     * Search your entire music library with Top Results *
+      * Including Sonos Playlists! *
     * Browse, Queue, & Play your entire music library by category
     * View Artists, Genres & Playlists with Album Art! *
     * All artist & album names are links that take you to that item *
     * Browsing & searching is cached for quicker load times
+ * Sonos Playlists & Favorites
  * Group rooms together via drag & drop *
  * Queue management via icon on Now Playing bar
  * Party mode (Group all speakers into one group)